AndyWalker81/pands-project2021/README.md

 The output from the project is a program called analysis.py that:

 - outputs a summary of each variable from the data set to a single text file,
+- outputs a text file showing the original data in a more easily-readable format than in the original file,
-- saves a histogram of each variable to a png file,
+- saves a total of fives histogram - one for each variable - to a separate .png file and displays each histogram on the user's screen,
-- outputs a scatter plot of each pair of variables.
+- saves a total of twelves scatterplots - one for each pair of numeric variables - to a separate .png file and displays each scatterplot on the user's screen,

-In addition, the program generates a text file showing the original data in a more easily-readable format.
+- saves a pair plot showing a visual representation of the numeric variables and displays the pair plot on the user's screen.

 ## 2. Introduction to the Data Set